libgig 4.5.0.svn7

 Construct a DataType object for the given native C++ data.

 Use this function to create corresponding DataType objects for native C/C++ objects, members and variables.
+Run-time type information (RTTI) is used to resolve its type information.

 Parameters